ReX027/TextUtils/README.md

 Steps for deployment on Vercel:

 1. Create your vercel account.
-2. Push your code in your Github
+2. Push your code in your Github.
-3. Link your Github account to Vercel
+3. Link your Github account to Vercel.
 4. Import your repsoitory in your vercel account.
 5. Now, Just choose Create React App framework in vercel and enjoy it's deployed!!